 7.2.6.1 ECM-IDLE to ECM-CONNECTED transition

-The UE sends an initial NAS message to initiate transition from ECM-IDLE to ECM-CONNECTED state [9].
+The UE sends an initial NAS message to initiate transition from ECM-IDLE to ECM-CONNECTED state (see MFA TS 24.301 [9]).
 On transitions to ECM-CONNECTED, the MME should be able to check whether a new authentication is required, e.g. because of prior inter-provider handover.

 When cryptographic protection for radio bearers is established RRC protection keys and UP protection keys shall be generated as described in subclause 7.2.1 while KASME is assumed to be already available in the MME.